Getting a good night's sleep

 - Understand ways in which you can promote behaviour change to improve a child's sleep patterns.

 - Understand how to encourage better bedtime routines by using different techniques.

 - Understand how attending a parent support group can help you find additional support.

 This course can be tailored to meet your individual needs.
 To discuss specifics, please contact our team using the contact details provided below.

 We also have information on our website on helping you and your child sleep.

-For more information or to book a course, just get in touch:
+For information about group booking or multiple purchases, or to book a course, just get in touch: